From 02/11/91 until the enactment of Public Law (P.L.104-193) on 08/22/96, the disability evaluation process for Supplemental Security Income

 was severe but did not meet, medically equal, or functionally equal a listed impairment.

-The IFA determined if the claimant's impairment(s) substantially reduced his or her
+The IFA determined if the claimant's impairment(s) substantially reduced their ability

-ability to function independently, appropriately, and effectively in an age-appropriate
+to function independently, appropriately, and effectively in an age-appropriate manner

 P.L.
 104-193 eliminated the IFA, and mandated disability redeterminations for adults originally